PEAK-Legacy/Contextual/README.txt

 The "Contextual" library (``peak.context``) lets you create pseudo-singletons and pseudo-global variables that are context-sensitive and easily replaceable.
-They look and feel just like old-fashioned globals and singletons, but because they are safely scalable and replaceable, you don't have to worry about what happens "later".
+They look and feel just like old-fashioned globals and singletons, but because they are safely scalable to threads and tasks as well as being replaceable for testing or other dynamic contexts, you don't have to worry about what happens "later".

 Contextual singletons are even better than thread-local variables, because they support asynchronous programming with microthreads, coroutines, or frameworks